luontola/tdd-mooc/data/practicalities.md

 ## Enrollment and study credits

-If you are a student in Finland, you may receive 4 or 5 study credits from completing this course.
+**If you are a student in Finland**, you may receive 4 or 5 study credits from completing this course.
 See the [enrollment instructions](/enrollment) for details.
 Receiving study credits requires completing the course [while the course is active](#course-duration).

-For everyone, after completing and submitting all the exercises, you will receive a certificate (see [example](https://studies.cs.helsinki.fi/stats/api/certificate/tdd-2022/en/818b05333d6adad5d36bcf7a4e4f4fbf)) that you can show off as a trophy. 🏅 You will receive the certificate even if the course is not active.
+**For everyone**, after completing and submitting all the exercises, you will receive a certificate (see [example](https://studies.cs.helsinki.fi/stats/api/certificate/tdd-2022/en/818b05333d6adad5d36bcf7a4e4f4fbf)) that you can show off as a trophy. 🏅 You will receive the certificate even if the course is not active.

 ## Discord channel